Trucks lined up at loading docks beside a large warehouse

 Integrated delivery and pickup planning

-The software models the vehicles and tours that deliver, pick up, or combine both around a depot, including duty times, route structure, and meaningful same-day combinations.
+The focus is on all vehicles and tours that deliver, pick up, or combine both around a depot.
+The software considers not only stops, but also duty times, route structure, and meaningful combinations across the day.

 Territory and relation planning

-One system for light and heavy local traffic
+One system for light and heavy local transport

 Your benefits

-Better dispatch quality where it matters every day
+Better dispatch quality where it has the strongest daily impact

 Benefit 1

-Less manual dispatch effort in local depot traffic
+Less manual dispatch effort in depot-adjacent local transport

 Benefit 2